mpusz/wg21-papers/src/2980R0_a_motivation_scope_and_plan_for_a_physical_quantities_and_units_library.md

   which led to the wrong estimation of the equator and his expected travel distance [@COLUMBUS].
-- In 1628, a new warship, Vasa, accidentally had an asymmetrical hull (being thicker on the port side than the starboard side), which was one of the reasons for her sinking less than a mile into her maiden voyage, with the death of 30 people on board.
-This asymmetry could be caused by the usage of different systems of measurement, as archaeologists have found four rulers used by the workers who built the ship.
+- In 1628, a new warship, Vasa, accidentally had an asymmetrical hull (being thicker on the port side than the starboard side), which was one of the reasons for her sinking less than a mile into her maiden voyage, resulting in the death of 30 people on board.
+This asymmetry could have been caused by the use of different systems of measurement, as archaeologists have found four rulers used by the workers who built the ship.
 Two were calibrated in Swedish feet, which had 12 inches, while the other two measured Amsterdam feet, which had 11 inches [@VASA].